Skip to main content

 Among the changes instituted by the government was a lowering of allowable amortization from 30 years to 25 years for consumers borrowing with mortgage default insurance which is backed by the federal government.
 A longer amortization allows consumers to lower their monthly payment and qualify for a larger loan at the expense of paying more interest over their mortgage period.

-directly affects not just housing but job creation and the economy as a
+My concern is that a policy-induced housing market downturn creates unnecessary risk that directly affects not just housing but job creation and the economy as a whole

-2010 would not qualify today, including 11% of prospective high ratio
+CAAMP says 17% of the high ratio mortgages funded in 2010 would not qualify today, including 11% of prospective high ratio homebuyers who wouldn’t qualify under the new 25-year amortization rule.

-homebuyers who wouldn’t qualify under the new 25-year amortization rule.“This smaller number of first time buyers is already impacting the resale market, which in turn threatens to dampen economic activity more broadly,” said the group, in a release.
+“This smaller number of first time buyers is already impacting the resale market, which in turn threatens to dampen economic activity more broadly,” said the group, in a release.

 Jim Murphy, chief executive of CAAMP said his group’s survey of 2,000 Canadians shows the “vast majority” of mortgage holders are acting responsibly with their debt.
 “Our concern today is the number of growing first time buyers who are now unable to get a mortgage.
 We worry that this is having a dampening effect on what was an already cooling market and we hope policy makers will give some thought to addressing the needs of this key sector of the market,” he said.